ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 * Use the `lsblk` command to inspect what block devices are attached to the server.

 ![lsblk](./images/3.%20lsblk1.png)
-_Notice the names of the newly created devices.
-All devices in Linux reside in the **/dev** directory._
+_Notice the names of the newly created devices._

 * Use the `df -h` command to see all mounts and free space on your server.